 Choose someone with a good credit history, low credit utilization, and a history of on-time payments.
 This is important because their credit habits will directly impact your credit score as an authorized user.

-Applying for a Credit-Builder Loan
+Apply for a Credit-Builder Loan

 A credit-builder loan is a unique type of loan designed specifically to help individuals build credit history.
 It serves as a financial tool for those with no credit history or those looking to rebuild their credit after past financial mistakes.
 Unlike traditional loans, where you receive the borrowed funds upfront, a credit-builder loan works differently.

 When you are approved for a credit-builder loan, the lender places the loan amount in a secured account, such as a savings account or a certificate of deposit (CD).
 You do not have immediate access to these funds.
 Instead, you make monthly payments, including principal and interest, until the loan is paid off.
-The lender reports your positive payment history to the credit bureaus, which helps you build credit and improve your credit score.
+The lender reports your positive payment history to the three major credit bureaus, which helps you build credit and improve your credit score.

 Upon successfully repaying the loan, the lender releases the funds in the secured account to you, minus any fees and interest.
 Essentially, you are saving money while simultaneously building your credit history.

 Credit-builder loans are typically offered by credit unions, community banks, and online lenders.
 As you shop for credit-builder loans, it’s essential to compare interest rates, fees, and terms.
-In addition, make sure that the lender reports to all three major credit bureaus to maximize the positive impact on your credit.

 Here’s a list of the best credit-builder loans for 2024.

-Developing Responsible Credit Habits
+Develop Responsible Credit Habits

 Making Timely Payments